atch2203/blog/src/content/blog/ledsticks.md

 ![alt text](@assets/images/writeups/ledsticks/interestingfailure.jpg)
 <div align="center" style="color:#888888"><em>An interesting print failure for your visual amusement</em></div>
 ## The redemption of fully custom sticks
 It was apparent that 3d printing is not the way, at least for making the whole stick.
-However,
+However, [Chris p]

 - polycarb sections - initial, weight/resistance too high, then final